 This tour is also available in French, German or Spanish on selected dates during the year.

-The first tour of the day may include a visit to the Divinity School (except on a Saturday).
-The University and City Tour with Divinity School is confirmed on a Friday for the week ahead.
+The 10.45am and 2pm tour may include a visit to the Divinity School (except on a Saturday).
+The tickets of the University and City Tour with Divinity School are made available on a Friday for the week ahead.

 Follow in the footsteps of the city's celebrated TV detective and his successor, Lewis, created by oxford author Colin Dexter.
 Visit the scenes of their best-known cases with lots of lively anecdotes along the way.

-This tour departs at 13:30 every Saturday, with additional tours every Mondays and Friday between March and September.
+This tour departs at 13:30 every Saturday, with additional tours every Monday and Friday between March and September.

 Look out for the Special Inspector Morse Tours with the option to take tea at Oriel College at the end of the tour!
 Additional fee applies, ensure you purchase the appropriate ticket in advance.

-This tour departs at 13:30 during the english school holidays.
+This tour departs at 1:30pm during the English school holidays.

 Two university lecturers and friends, J.R.R.
 Tolkien and C.S.
 Lewis, wrote some of the most popular books of the 20th century.
 Share the environment in which they studied, lived and spent their leisure time in their beloved Oxford.

 First and last dates in 2014 for this tour 1st February & 22nd November 2014